cormullion/Glyphy.jl/README.md

 julia> glyphy(0x1f638)

-1f638   😸        grinning cat face with smiling eyes You can enter this glyph by typing \:smile_cat:TAB
+1f638   😸        grinning cat face with smiling eyes You can enter this glyph by typing \:smile_cat: TAB
 ```

 There are over 30,000 characters to search, so searches